masashitanimura/2.0/pages/api/startWebRTC.md

 - data – The data to parse.
   - configId - The configuration ID for this command
+  - ers -
+  - ersOverSsl - The configuration of the SSL
   - ersip – The IP address of the ERS
   - ersport – The port of the ERS
   - keepAlive - If keepAlive is set to true, EMS will reconnect to ERS in the event that it gets disconnected